Udolf15/recommedMeMovies/README.md

 #### Note

-Main focus of this project is to integrate machine learning algorithm to website.
+Main focus of this project is to integrate machine learning algorithm in website.
-Edge cases for login and route checking middleware is not used in this project
+Edge cases for login and route checking middleware are not used in this project